Isaaruwu/Template-Generator/README.md

 ## Future Development
 This Project Template Generator is an ongoing project, and there are several areas that can be improved and expanded.
 Some ideas for future development include:

-- Adding support for different programming languages and frameworks.
+- Adding support for different programming languages and OS.
 - Providing additional project configuration options.
 - Creating a git repo.
 - Implementing templates for specific project types (e.g., web applications, data science projects).